kaushikgopal/henry-hugo/README.md

 ## add these lines to your hugo.toml config file
 theme = "henry"

-# 4A. run Hugo first time
-pushd themes/henry
-npx tailwindcss -i assets/css/input.css -o ../../assets/css/output.css --watch
-# accept by hitting y/enter
-# hit ctrl + c to exit
-popd

-# 4B. run Hugo!
+# 4. run Hugo!

-# Option 1: in two separate tabs
-npx tailwindcss -i assets/css/input.css -o ../../assets/css/output.css --watch
- # go back to the root of your hugo project
-cd ../.. && hugo server --bind=0.0.0.0 --cleanDestinationDir --logLevel debug  --disableFastRender --gc --minify --noHTTPCache --printI18nWarnings --buildDrafts

-# Option 2: use a single dev script
+# Option: use a single dev script
 # See my blog post on this https://kau.sh/blog/tailwind-hugo#bonus-tip

+./bin/dev

 # open http://0.0.0.0:1313/